 It was a real concern, for the work was quite dangerous.
 In 1916, a munitions factory explosion near Leeds, England, killed 35 women.
 The Milwaukee plant escaped a similar fate while maintaining an extraordinary rate of production.
 In just 18 months, the woman assembled 5.4 million grenades.

 On November 11, 1918, Germany signed an armistice, ending a conflict that had cost 17 million lives including those of 116,700 Americans.
 When the news of the armistice reached Milwaukee residents poured into the streets in a spontaneous outpouring of joy.
-An impromptu parade took place and the woman of Briggs Loading Co. formed one of the groups marching through the city.
+An impromptu parade took place and the women of Briggs Loading Co. formed one of the groups marching through the city.